wjiayis/NUS-BT1101-SampleCode/README.md

   - `[ND]` stands for 'normal distribution'.
   - `Preparation Code` refers code that is included just so you can to view a sample output.
   - `Actual Code` refers to code required to perform the function.

+- The organisation of content may be slightly different from that in your lecture notes.
+In addition, the content is optimised for AY21/22 Semester 1's syllabus.
+Feel free to update me on syllabus changes and I will make new versions of the repository.
+Alternatively, fork this repository and adapt it.
+- For all commits before 2022: I apologise for the nonsensical commit history.
 ## Descriptive Analytics
 ### 1. [Data Visualisation](Subpages/1-1.md)
 ### 2. Data Tabulation and Frequencies